sjmcmahon/Medras-MC/readme.md

 ### Fidelity

 Fidelity (the default approach) summarises the number of breaks, probability of misrepair, and rate of inter-chromosome events when repair is simulated.
 These will be listed for each individual row as the model proceeds, and then summary data will be presented showing average rates across the whole dataset, as well as data on the kinetics of misrepair.
 This can either be the time taken to clear DNA DSB repair foci (if `addFociDelay` is true in medrasrepair.py) or simply the time for physical break rejoining (if `addFociDelay` is false).
-The former option provides better agreemenent with foci data such as γH2AX or 53BP1 analysis, while the latter option provides better agreement with physical measures of DSB repair such as Pulsed Field Gel Electrophoresis.
+The former option provides better agreement with foci data such as γH2AX or 53BP1 analysis, while the latter option provides better agreement with physical measures of DSB repair such as Pulsed Field Gel Electrophoresis.

 ### Separation